-Move over, baby boomers – the millennials are taking over.
+Move over, baby boomers – the millennials now outnumber you.

-Which makes them the demographic every marketer wants to charm.
+They’re now the demographic every marketer needs to charm.
 But how?
-They’re not a traditional audience, having grown up never knowing the pain of not having the internet, and are less “susceptible” to traditional marketing than previous generations.
+Millennials aren't a traditional audience, having grown up never knowing the pain of not having the internet, and are less “susceptible” to traditional marketing than generation x and baby boomers.

 Here are some ideas for talking to the millennial generation.